7 Practical Ways to Manage Political Anxiety and Stress

 4. Stay Connected (But Keep Conversations Light)

-Social support can help reduce election stress, but it’s crucial to focus on relationships that make you feel comfortable and supported.
+Social support can help manage anxiety attacks related to politics, but it’s crucial to focus on relationships that make you feel comfortable and supported.
 Connecting over non-political topics can be refreshing.

 Reach out to friends or family who lift your spirits and chat about shared interests or plan activities that keep your mind off the news.